alfab3/PhysicsNotes/Physics Notes/Classical Mechanics/Newtonian Dynamics/Center of Mass.md

 Center of Mass
-The conservation of linear [[momentum]] has the following important consequence.
+The conservation of linear [[Classical Mechanics/Conservation Laws/Momentum]] has the following important consequence.
 For a special collective variable called the center of mass and defined as
 $$
 R = \frac{\sum^N_{i=1}m_i\vec{r_i}}{\sum^N_{i=1}m_i}
 $$